Shivaji-137/my_data_scraping_code/README.md

 python arxiv_scrape.py arg1 arg2 arg3

 Here arg1 takes title content you want to search for.
-For single world, pass title_name as arg1 but for multiple words use pass "title_name"
+For single world, pass title_name as arg1 but for multiple words use pass "title_name"./n
 Here arg2 takes abstract state.
 Abstract state is either show or hide.
 Here arg3 takes either old or new paper. so pass either old or new